High energy collision without fine tuning: Acceleration and multiple collisions of shells in a bound system

 \subsection{Two shells and collisions}

 We have introduced the single shell.
 Now, we introduce ``two'' shells and these collisions.
-The two shell system consists of two concentric shells.
+The two-shell system consists of two concentric shells.
 The shells divide the spacetime into four regions, say, the region $I$ ($I=1,2,3,4$).
 Each region possesses different gravitational mass, $M_I$.
-See \fig{fig-collision} for the configuration the two shell system.
+See \fig{fig-collision} for the configuration of the two-shell system.
 We use \eq{dust-potential} to track the motion of the inner shell with the radius $R_1$ and the outer one with $R_2$.
 The equation of the inner shell is obtained in \eq{dust-potential} by setting $M_+=M_2$ and $M_-=M_1$.
 Similarly, motion of the outer shell can be obtained by setting $M_+=M_3$ and $M_-=M_2$.
 For simplicity we assume the proper mass for both shells is the same, i.e., $m_1=m_2=m$.

-Generally, when shells collide with each other, so called the shell-crossing singularity form there and subsequent analysis becomes impossible unless appropriate boundary conditions are imposed at the collision event.
+Generally, when shells collide with each other, so-called the shell-crossing singularity forms there, and subsequent analysis becomes impossible unless appropriate boundary conditions are imposed at the collision event.
 One of such conditions is a transparent condition \cite{Nunez+1993, NakaoIdaSugiura1999} which consists of two conditions: (1) The four-velocity of each shell is continuous at the collision.
 (2) The proper mass $m$ of each shell is invariant during the collision.
-In other words, each shell just goes through each other.
+In other words, each shell just goes through the other.
 Although the four-velocity is continuous, acceleration of shells is discontinuous because the gravity that the shells feel varies discontinuously before and after the collision.
 That is, the gravitational mass (the Misner-Sharp energy) between the shells varies discontinuously at the collision, namely, $M_2 \rightarrow M_4$ (see \fig{fig-collision}).

-The explicit form of $M_4$ after the collision is given in Ref. \cite{NakaoIdaSugiura1999}.
+The explicit form of $M_4$ after the collision is given in Refs. \cite{NakaoIdaSugiura1999, IdaNakao1999}.
 In our setup, by letting $P$ be the point at the collision event, $M_4$ is written as